Our People

 Shiron holds a degree in Library and Information Science with a major in marketing through Charles Sturt University.
 She has spent over 20-years as a marketing and project management professional; with a host of transferable skills, drawing on diverse experience in the public and private sectors and specialising in strategy, digital marketing and management.
 After completing her Certificate IV Training and Assessment, Shiron gained experience in adult education through teaching foundation skills after hours.

-In 2021, she joined CUC Western Riverina as a Learning Skills Advisor and as Communications/Business Support before accepting the Centre Managers role.
+In 2021, she joined CUC Western Riverina as an Academic Advisor and as Communications/Business Support before accepting the Centre Managers role in 2022.

 Amy Brown

-Amy Brown completed a Bachelor of Science & Nutrition at the Royal Melbourne Institute of Technology, finishing in the top 2% of her university, before going on to work as a food Product Developer.
-She has studied in Sweden, as well as by distance for many years, and is passionate about connecting with and supporting students in their learning journey.
-Along with her role as Learning Skills Advisor here at CUC, Amy works part-time with her local church and is mum to three beautiful young children.
+Amy completed a Bachelor of Science & Nutrition at the Royal Melbourne Institute of Technology, graduating in the top 2% of her cohort before beginning her career as a Food Product Developer.
+She has also studied in Sweden and spent many years studying by distance, which has fostered her passion for connecting with and supporting students in their own learning journeys.

 Christie Talbot

-Christie Talbot holds a Bachelor of Law/Arts (Honours) from the Australian National University and has worked in various roles in the Australian Parliamentary Library, National Library, and education sector.
+Christie holds a Bachelor of Law/Arts (Honours) from the Australian National University and has worked in various roles in the Australian Parliamentary Library, National Library, and education sector.
 She completed a Bachelor of Teaching (Secondary) at Charles Sturt University through studying by distance and continues to work as an English Teacher at a local school.
-Christie is passionate about the arts, agriculture, and contributing to community development.

 Our Board